WikiLeaksFreedomForce/documentation/OG-Insurance-Investiation.md

 $ openssl enc -d [CYPHER HERE] -in insurance.aes256 -out decrypted.file
 ```

 You will be asked for a password.
-Use `ONION`
+`ONION` works, but that does not mean it's the correct password.

 Available cyphers